BMapps/rsschool-cv/cv.md

 ### English
     - Every day work mailing
     - Regular communication with engineering team of our customer from Israel(non native speaker)
-    - Real meetings with customer and successfull communication in official themes and evening meetings in restaurant(some )
+    - Real meetings with customer and successfull communication in official themes and evening meetings in restaurant(some non-formal themes).